microsoft/trident/dev-docs/allowed-operations.md

-# Allowed Operations: StageDeployment vs FinalizeDeployment
+# Allowed Operations: stage vs finalize
 A key feature of A/B upgrade with Trident is that **staging of new OS images** **is decoupled from the reboot into the image**.
 In other words, the host does not need to be rebooted immediately after the new OS image has been staged.